Kondelan, Isfahan

-Kondelan (كندلان, also Romanized as Kondelān; also known as Kondūlān and Ondelān) is a village in Baraan-e Shomali Rural District, in the Central District of Isfahan County, Isfahan Province, Iran.
-At the 2006 census, its population was 881, in 231 families.
+Kondelan (كندلان) (Note: Also romanized as Kondelān; also known as Kondūlān and Ondelān) is a village in Baraan-e Shomali Rural District of the Central District in Isfahan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 881 in 231 households.
+The following census in 2011 counted 853 people in 259 households.
+The 2016 census measured the population of the village as 924 people in 294 households.